 *These statements have not been evaluated by the FDA.
 Most of the scientific research on medicinal plants has happened in Germany, through their government funded regulatory Commission E. You can read translations on many species of medicinal plants here.
 Please do your own research when consuming plants and berries.

 Elderberry can be found in the wild in Maine growing near ditches, roadsides, and wet meadows.
 They prefer full sun and can grow 8-10 feet tall.
 Their beautiful white flowers bloom in late spring or early summer and attract bees and other pollinators (and the elder flower is also used for culinary and medicinal purposes).
 Our native species is also an important host plant for over 40 species of butterflies and moths.
 The fruits ripen in late August and are relished by migrating songbirds.
-Elderberry is a hearty, deciduous shrub and a wonderful addition to your yard (seeds can be purchased from the Wild Seed Project).
+Elderberry is a hearty, deciduous shrub and a wonderful addition to your yard (seeds can be purchased from the Wild Seed Project online shop).
 With the rise of elderberry’s popularity over the last few years, it can often be difficult to find the berries for making syrups and shrubs – another reason to plant a few in your yard!
 Be sure to leave some fruits for the birds.

 Because of the vinegar, elderberry shrub is not as sweet as syrup, but my kids like the tangy bitterness of the shrub.
 I think it’s also good practice to regularly consume bitter food, as bitters help aid digestion, detoxify our livers and have many other benefits.
 Making elderberry shrub is also much easier to make than syrup, and you also end up with a larger quantity of liquid (you have to really cook down elderberries to make a good syrup), maximizing the use of your elderberries, which is particularly helpful if you only have a limited amount.